mmcelhan/stock_market_calendar/README.md

 # stock_market_calendar
 Program that, given a date, returns if the stock market is open.
-This can be done by calling the class with a method:
+This can be done by calling the function:

-MarketOpen('date').market_open
+market_open(date)

 such as

-MarketOpen('2023-05-29').market_open
+market_open('2023-05-29')